 Sometimes your air conditioner is blowing hot air because it has been set incorrectly.

 For instance, if your blower fan is set to ON, it is blowing air all the time, even when it’s not cooling.
 Thus, it blows warm air in between cooling cycles.
 Other reason could be that you might have accidentally set your AC on heat mode.
 Also, check if the setpoint is too high.
 Another possibility is that your thermostat is incorrectly calibrated and cannot set your desired room temperature.
 You should also check the batteries of your thermostat or smart AC controller.

 Your best choice to make any mini-split, window,

 or portable AC smart.
 Enhance your comfort and savings.

 Check your thermostat and see if the blower fan is set to ON.
 If yes, then change it to AUTO, so it only runs during cooling cycles.

 You should also double-check whether the thermostat is not on heat mode.
 Sometimes old dial-type thermostats are incorrectly calibrated.
 An improperly calibrated thermostat reads the temperature incorrectly.
 Since it is unable to maintain the correct temperature, you must readjust the thermostat frequently.
 If you suspect your thermostat is incorrectly calibrated, you can have it replaced or recalibrated by a professional.

 For ductless air conditioners, such as mini-splits, you should also consider investing in smart AC controllers like Cielo Breez Plus to keep the temperature inside your home consistent and accurate.
 If you have a central air conditioner, you should consider getting a smart thermostat.
-These smart devices make your life a lot convenient with their smart features, and you don’t have to worry about changing the settings manually.
+These smart climate control devices make your life a lot convenient with their smart features, and you don’t have to worry about changing the settings manually.

 2. Return Vents Are Closed